httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Algorithm:
 : An HTTP Signature Algorithm defined in the HTTP Signature Algorithms Registry defined in this document, represented as a string.
 It describes the signing and verification algorithms for the signature.

+Key Material:
+: The key material required to create or verify the signature.

 Creation Time:
 : A timestamp representing the point in time that the signature was generated, represented as an integer.
 Sub-second precision is not supported.
 A signature's Creation Time MAY be undefined, indicating that it is unknown.

 Expiration Time:
 : A timestamp representing the point in time at which the signature expires, represented as an integer.
 An expired signature always fails verification.
 A signature's Expiration Time MAY be undefined, indicating that the signature does not expire.

-Verification Key Material:
-: The key material required to verify the signature.

 Covered Content:
 : An ordered list of content identifiers (Section 2) that indicates the metadata and message content that is covered by the signature.
 This list MUST NOT include the `@signature-params` content identifier.